Discover Astronomy The Easy Way... 'Astronomy Know How' Makes Your Hobby Fun and Accessible

 accessories to use, this information packed course will save you time and money!

-Even Sir Patrick Moore said he wished he had this course when he first started out
+Even the late, great Sir Patrick Moore said he wished he had this course when he first started out

 Join Ninian on YouTube as he explains how the night sky changes with the seasons and your location